 Includes administrative and general business procedures for the office.
-Topics include efficient
+Topics include efficient procedures for managing appointments, telephone calls, records processing and customer service.

 BS201 Accounting I - 4

 Study of fundamental concepts, principles and procedures required in the practice of accounting including the accounting cycle and methods of recording, summarizing, reporting, and interpreting financial data.